rochus-keller/nappgui/README.md

 Proceed as follows:

-1) Open a terminal window which is correctly set up for the intended toolchain; i.e. Visual Studio on Windows comes with pre-declared macros, such as vcvars32.bat or vcvars64.bat, see https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170; on mac and linux gcc is usually directly available in the terminal without additional steps.
+1) Open a terminal window which is correctly set up for the intended toolchain; i.e. Visual Studio on Windows comes with pre-declared macros, such as vcvars32.bat or vcvars64.bat, see https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170; on Mac and Linux a properly configured GCC is usually directly available in the terminal without additional steps.
-2) git clone --depth 1 https://github.com/frang75/nappgui_src.git nappgui_sdk
+2) `git clone --depth 1 git@github.com:rochus-keller/nappgui.git nappgui_sdk`
 3) Create a build subdirectory in the nappgui_sdk directory, e.g. build
 4) Download and unpack the BUSY source files to the build directory; you can use this link: https://github.com/rochus-keller/BUSY/archive/refs/heads/main.zip
 5) Set the current directory to the build directory.
 Then...

 ...with GCC & CLANG on Linux/Unix:

-6) gcc *.c -O2 -lm -O2 -o lua
+6) `gcc *.c -O2 -lm -O2 -o lua`

-7) ./lua build.lua
+7) `./lua build.lua`

 ...with GCC & CLANG on Windows:

-6) gcc *.c -O2 -lm -O2 -o lua.exe
+6) `gcc *.c -O2 -lm -O2 -o lua.exe`

-7) lua build.lua
+7) `lua build.lua`

 ...with MSVC on Windows:

-6) cl /O2 /MD /Fe:lua.exe *.c
+6) `cl /O2 /MD /Fe:lua.exe *.c`

-7) lua build.lua
+7) `lua build.lua`

-8) wait until the build finishes (half a minute); the built libraries are in the output/src subdirectory
+8) Wait until the build finishes (half a minute); the built libraries are in the output/src subdirectory

 ## Quick start in Windows